Jegerson/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints “Hello, World”, followed by a new line to the standard output Display the content of the /etc/passwd file
+Display the content of /etc/passwd and /etc/hosts
-Write a script that displays a confused smiley